DISHDevEx/leto/reduction/ffmpeg_resolution_downsampler/README.md

 b)AMI: amzn2-ami-kernel-5.10-hvm-2.0.20230628.0-x86_64-gp2

-2.Save the ‘setup_and_run_ffmpeg_resolution_downsampler.sh’ file in the user home directory.
-You can find the user home directory by executing this command: echo $HOME
+2.Save the ‘setup_and_run_ffmpeg_resolution_downsampler.sh’ file in the user home directory - '/home/ssm-user'.

-3.Provide execution permissions to the shell script using this command: chmod +x setup_and_run_ffmpeg_resolution_downsampler.sh, and then execute it.
+3.You can execute the script directly with this command: bash setup_and_run_ffmpeg_resolution_downsampler.sh

 4.Post script execution, validate the changes by checking if the processed video files are uploaded to the respective destination S3 path.
   You can cross-check the file list in that target path by comparing the file names in the source S3 path.